Topics covered include:

 All items of assessment are compulsory.

-Assessment items submitted later than the stated deadline will receive a grade of IC (incomplete).
-Given that all assessment items are compulsory, this will result in a grade of IC for the paper.
+Assessment items submitted later than the stated deadline will receive a mark of zero.

-Students need to get at least 40% in the exam to pass the paper overall.
+Students need to achieve at least 40% in the examination to pass the paper.

 |Component||% of overall mark|